caseyfleeter/stanford-cme213.github.io/gcp.md

 or through [Compute Page](https://console.cloud.google.com/compute/).

 ### Delete your virtual machine
-Your don't usually need to delete virtual machines.
-You only need to stop them.
+Your don't usually need to delete virtual machines --- you only need to stop them.
 However if you mess things up you can always start over by deleting and recreating your virtual machine.

 To delete your virtual machine
 1. Start a terminal